 Make sure that you place the pretty side without the knots facing out and visible.

-Like I mentioned above these embellishments were inspired by the Anthropologie lampshades which they have in ivory and gray.
+As I mentioned above these embellishments were inspired by the Anthropologie lampshades which they have in ivory and gray.
 I ended up making black and ivory tassels instead.
 For their version, they used gold metal half-moons which you could also do but it would end up being a lot more expensive and I happen to love the wood look.

 But I also attached them to my black lampshade.